ruby-next/ruby-next/README.md

 Ruby Next consists of two parts: **core** and **language**.

-Core provides **polyfills** for Ruby core classes APIs via Refinements.
+Core provides **polyfills** for Ruby core classes APIs via Refinements (default strategy) or core extensions (optionally or for refinement-less environments).
-Thus, polyfills are only available in compatible runtimes (MRI, JRuby, TruffleRuby).

 Language is responsible for **transpiling** edge Ruby syntax into older versions.
 It could be done programmatically or via CLI.
 It also could be done in runtime.